 According to the Mayo Clinic, Those who have neuropathy may experience symptoms such as stabbing, burning, or even tingling.
 Sensory nerves are designed to receive sensations such as temperature, pain, vibration, or touch.

-If you have neuropathy your symptoms may come on gradually, including symptoms like:
+If you have neuropathy, your symptoms may come on gradually, including symptoms like:

 ● Gradual numbness, prickling, or tingling in your hands.

-● Burning, throbbing, or sharp jabbing sensation.
+● Burning, throbbing, or sharp jabbing sensations.

 ● Sensitivity to touch.

 ● Pain when you wouldn’t normally experience pain, such as feeling pain when putting a blanket over your hands or feet.

 ● Weakness in the muscles.